John Main

-John Douglas Main, OSB, (21 January 1926 – 30 December 1982) was a Roman Catholic priest and Benedictine monk who presented a way of Christian meditation which used a prayer-phrase or mantra.
+John Douglas Main OSB (born Douglas William Victor Main; 21 January 1926 – 30 December 1982) was an English Roman Catholic priest and Benedictine monk who taught a form of Christian meditation which uses a prayer-phrase or mantra.
 In 1975, Main began Christian meditation groups which met at Ealing Abbey, his monastery in West London, England, and, later, in Montreal, Quebec, Canada.
 These were the origins of the ecumenical network of Christian meditation groups which have become the World Community for Christian Meditation (WCCM).